R/smcarray-object.r

 vector of quantile probabilities.

-list of arrays of size dim
+list of arrays of size dim for each probability level

-.
-The quantile values, if probs
+in probs.
+The quantile values, if probs is not empty.

-.
+array of size dim.
 The most frequent values for

 discrete components.

-is the dimension of the monitored variable, a
+Assuming dim is the dimension of the monitored variable, a

-object is a list with the members:
+smcarray object is a list with the members:

-array of dimension c(dim, n_part)
+array of dimension c(dim, n_part) with the values of

 the particles.

-array of dimension c(dim, n_part)
+array of dimension c(dim, n_part) with the weights

 of the particles.

-with Effective Sample Sizes of
+array of dimension dim with Effective Sample Sizes of

 the particles set.

-array of dimension dim
+array of dimension dim with logicals indicating

 discreteness of each component.

-array of dimension dim
+array of dimension dim with sampling iterations

 of each component.